carrotsrc/StrangeIO/README.md

 I have been working on a small library of processing units called [libRackscallion](https://github.com/carrotsrc/libRackscallion), which links directly with RackoonIO and can make a usable setup.

-NOTE: This has not yet been modified to the new event based system.

 ## Dependencies

 RackoonIO depends on ALSA.